 Continue twining as before, but as you weave, position the base sticks to keep them evenly spaced around the base.
 Pull them gently into position as you are weaving around them.
 As you continue to weave, push the base sticks slightly away from you to give the base a curve.
 This is called “crowning”.
 A basket with a crowned base will sit on its rim and will sit without wobbling.
 It will be steadier and stronger.

 Weave until you reach the end of the base sticks or as near them as possible.
 You want to finish weaving the base with the tips of your last weavers.
-To secure the base, tuck them into the space, in the previous row of weaving.
+To secure the base, tuck them into space, in the previous row of weaving.
 This will keep your base from unravelling.

-Tidy up the base
+Tidy up the base of your willow basket

 Go over your base with pruning shears and clip off the overhanging base rods just past the end of your weaving.
-Also trim any butt ends of weavers that overhang your weaving on both sides of your base.
+Also, trim any butt ends of weavers that overhang your weaving on both sides of your base.

 Your base is complete